 Livestock Guardian Dogs for Sale

 A deposit of half the purchase price holds your spot in a current litter.
-The balance is due at pickup or 12 weeks old.
-If you want to add a training package, it is due in advance, quarterly, so the first payment would be due at 12 weeks also and would secure a training period of 3 months.
+The balance is due at pickup or 10 weeks old.
+If you want to add a training package, it is due in advance, quarterly, so the first payment would be due at 10 weeks also and would secure a training period of 3.5 months.
 If you decide to continue training for another 3 months, that would be due when the pup is 6 months old and would apply to the next 3 months.
+Current pricing: $150/mo for the first 3 months (ages 3-6 months), $100/mo thereafter.

 Puppy, 3 months

 Our most popular option, you can purchase a just weaned puppy that has been raised with livestock.
 These puppies will be handled by children and adults and exposed to every species of animals we have on our farm.
-This currently includes goats, chickens, ducks, cats and household pet dogs.
-Puppies will have basic leash training and some voice/hand commands, but require time to mature into their role.
+This currently includes goats, chickens, ducks and cats.
+Puppies will have started basic leash training and some voice/hand commands, but require time to mature into their role.
 Expect a dog to be contributing to protection closer to 6-12 months.

 Puppy, 6 months

 Older puppies will be more advanced in their voice/hand command training and should have the basics pretty well down.
 They have had the benefit of constant learning through action with their parents and other members of our pack.
-Depending on the personality, most of these puppies should be ready to be out with young stock and all will be suitable for adult stock.
+Depending on the personality, most of these puppies will be suitable for adult stock.
 At this age, I generally don’t consider them poultry safe or ready to be seriously working quite yet.

 A year old dog is well started, solid on basic commands and knows not to rush gates, mouth young stock or chase.
 This is an excellent mid range option, a balance between price and maturity, that will allow you to have a good start on your own livestock guardian pack.
 I don’t recommend running a dog this age alone, but he will be an invaluable asset to an aged dog or perhaps an older yet not quite mature companion, 12-24 months.